AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/add-extensions.md

    ![Go to the extensions tab](images/mobile-extensions-installed-default.png)

 1. The Mobile Core extension represents the core Adobe Experience Platform Mobile SDK required for any app implementation.
-The core contains common set of functionality and frameworks such as a Experience Cloud Identity services, data event hub, rules engine, reusable networking, disk access routines, etc., which is required by all Adobe and third-party extensions.
+The core contains common set of functionality and frameworks such as an Experience Cloud Identity services, data event hub, rules engine, reusable networking, disk access routines, etc., which is required by all Adobe and third-party extensions.
 For more information on the Mobile Core extension, see [the documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core).

    1. Note that your Experience Cloud Org ID is detected automatically and pre-populated
    1. The Experience Cloud Server field allows you to specify a custom endpoint for Visitor ID Service requests.
 Use the default setting (leave it blank) for this tutorial.